click here for the companion R script for this lecture.

 Conjugate prior

 Why choose the beta distribution here?
 The answer is that the beta distribution is the conjugate prior for the p parameter in the binomial distribution.
 This makes Bayesian estimation easy and straightforward, as we will see!
+See if you can see the mathematical similarity with the Binomial distribution:

 Definition: conjugate prior